Survey Tool Guide

 Dashboard

 The Dashboard will show you a list of data items with warnings of different kinds.
 Some will require action, some may be false positives.
-(For the veterans, this is the redesigned Priority Viewer.)
+At the top of the Dashboard is a header with a button for each section title (such as Missing) and the number of items.
+Below that header are a series of rows.
+The goal is that you should work the Dashboard down to show zero items, then review the Reports (below).

 The first priority is to fix all the Missing items by supplying the correct translations.